 With the rise in student enrolments and increase in population, the employment growth of school principals is growing in the coming years.
 According to the labour market insights, the number of workers will grow and reach 24,900 by 2026.

 Around 96% of School Principals work full-time for an average of 53 hours per week.
 (All jobs average: 44 hours per week).

 Public Administration And Safety: 2.6%

-New South Wales has a large share of employment of 34.7% of its population size.
-The regions where maximum workers are employed are:
+New South Wales has a large share of employment of 34.7% of its population.
+The regions where the maximum number of workers are employed are:

 Sydney – the Blue Mountains and Outer West